Reiryoku-Technologies/Mida-Documentation/src/documentation/expert-advisors/introduction.md

 # Introduction
-The `MidaExpertAdvisor` API handles the creation and execution of a trading bot, the first step to create a trading bot is extending the class.
+The `MidaExpertAdvisor` API handles the creation and execution of a trading bot.
+The first step to create a trading bot is extending the `MidaExpertAdvisor` class.

 - **Example 1**
 ```javascript